 PaleoDataView (PDV) is an open-source software tool for the management and maintenance of larger paleoceanographic data sets.
 The toolbox is currently developed by Michael Langner and Stefan Mulitza and funded through the German PalMod Project.
-Please send us your bug reports or other comments you may have.

 The current version of PDV provides

 - tools for the import and export of proxy data from/to Excel and text files,

 - an import helper for text files downloaded from Pangaea,